elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 the `elife-dashboard-parallel` settings will only be applied to instances that match that name.

-To create a custom config for our `continuum-test` namespace we just need to add a new reouting setting here:
+To create a custom config for our `continuum-test` namespace we just need to add a new routing setting here:

 >
 	'elife-dashboard-*':